HebaAlkhorasani/Installing-a-Robot-Arm-Package-On-ROS/README.md

 Setup the environment and install the package as follows:
-  1. ROS-Melodic must be installed on an Ubuntu 18.04 virtual machine.
+  1. ROS-Melodic must be installed on an Ubuntu 18.04 virtual machine following this link: https://wiki.ros.org/melodic/Installation/Ubuntu
   2. Run the virtual machine terminal.
   3. Create a workspace named catkin_ws (or another name, however, make sure to change the name in the next steps too!) following this link: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
   4. Clone the robot_arm_package from GitHub inside catkin_ws/src: